ryanarnold/tldr-article-summarizer/README.md

 Live demo: https://tldr.up.railway.app/

-**TL;DR** is a simple typescript-based web app that takes a URL of a news article, then spits out a summarized veersion using the GPT-3 API with the `text-davinci-003` model.
+**TL;DR** is a simple typescript-based web app that takes a URL of a news article, then spits out a summarized version using the GPT-3 API with the `text-davinci-003` model.

 ![image](https://user-images.githubusercontent.com/18186677/209426410-31507871-f029-4e2c-8d1a-636cae7bd62c.png)